Last updated:

 XP was first described in Vienna, Austria in 1870.
 In a dermatology textbook, Moriz Kaposi described a new disorder called xeroderma, which translates to “parchment skin.”

 Individuals with XP are particularly sensitive to the DNA damaging effects of UV.
 Sources of UV include the sun, unshielded florescent light bulbs, mercury vapor lights and halogen light bulbs.
-Symptoms may differ from person to person, but typically impact the skin, eyes, nervous system.
-Patients with XP may develop multiple thyroid nodules, premature menopause or leukemia.
+Symptoms may differ from person to person, but typically impact the skin, eyes and nervous system.
+People with XP may develop premature menopause, multiple thyroid nodules or thyroid cancer, central nervous system cancers or leukemia.

 Cutaneous (Skin) Effects

-Approximately half of XP patients develop blistering burns on sun exposed skin after minimal sun exposure (sometimes less than 10 minutes in the sun).
+Approximately half of people with XP develop blistering burns on sun exposed skin after minimal sun exposure (sometimes less than 10 minutes in the sun).
 These burns evolve over several days and may take greater than a week to heal.
 Sometimes these burns are so severe, child abuse is suspected.
-The other 50% of XP patients do not burn, but tan after sun exposure.
-However, both types of sun reactions result in the early onset of lentigos (freckling) of the skin.
+The other 50% of people with XP do not burn, but tan after sun exposure.
+However, both types of sun reactions result in the early onset of multiple, widespread freckling (lentigos) of the skin.

-Lentigos, are a patchy freckling of the skin that often appear before the age of two years in XP patients.
+Lentigos are a patchy freckling of the skin that often appear before the age of two years in people with XP.
+This early onset of freckling is not common in the general population.
 The lentigos can be visible on all sun exposed skin but are often seen first on the face.
 Lentigos are a sign of unrepaired UV damage in the skin.
-Repeated sun exposure also results in xerosis (dry, parchment-like skin) and poikiloderma a mixture of both hyper (increased) and hypo (decreased) skin pigmentation, skin atrophy (thinning of skin tissue), and telangiectasia (a widening of the small blood vessels, which produces red lines and patterns on the skin).
-In people who do not have XP, poikiloderma is typically seen in older adults, who work outdoors, such as farmers or sailors, with many years of sun exposure.
+Repeated sun exposure also results in dry, parchment-like skin (xerosis) and a mixture of both hyper (increased) and hypo (decreased) skin pigmentation (poikiloderma), thinning of skin tissue (skin atrophy) and a widening of the small blood vessels, which produces red lines and patterns on the skin (telangiectasia).
+In people who do not have XP, poikiloderma is typically seen in older adults with many years of sun exposure who work outdoors, such as farmers or sailors.

 Ocular (Eye) Effects